-- The basic regression assumes a linear relationship between PE ratios and the financial proxies, and that might not be appropriate. - The basic relationship between PE ratios and financial variables itself might not be stable, and if it shifts from year to year, the predictions from the model may not be reliable. - The independent variables are correlated with each other.
+- Non-linearity: The basic regression assumes a linear relationship between PE ratios and the financial proxies, and that might not be appropriate. - Non-stationarity: The basic relationship between PE ratios and financial variables itself might not be stable, and if it shifts from year to year, the predictions from the model may not be reliable.
+For instance, the 2022 regression has a markedly lower R-squared than the regressions in prior years, as the COVID effect on earnings plays out. - Multi-collinearity: The independent variables are correlated with each other.
 For example, high growth firms tend to have high risk.
 This multi-collinearity makes the coefficients of the regressions unreliable and may explain the large changes in these coefficients from period to period.